 Fort Lauderdale and Asbestos

-Since Fort Lauderdale lies halfway between Miami and Palm Beach, it became a developed community in part because the Florida East Coast Railroad passed through the area.
+Since Fort Lauderdale is situated halfway between Miami and Palm Beach, it became a developed community in part because the Florida East Coast Railroad passed through the area.
 Transportation and construction companies set up shop in the city to build the hotels, houses, businesses, schools, and businesses to attract tourists and new residents.

 Since asbestos was widely used in many of the construction materials and finished products at the time, many people from all walks of life were exposed to the fibrous minerals.
 Initially. most of those who were constantly in contact with asbestos were construction workers, railroad company employees, and close relatives.